ringcrl/react-native-shake-event/README.md

 homepage: <https://github.com/jadsonlourenco/react-native-shake-event>

-Notes: source is unavailable directly, republish it...
+Notes: Source can not be used directly, republish it...

 ---